tao-pr/fractal-art-cpp/README.md

 ./make.sh && bin/julia -1.476 0 25 0.001 1.8 julia 0,0 rotate:32:angle=0.2094395102,decay=5,decayEvery=4,minIters=8
 ```

-Rendering a sequence of Julia set visualisations takes substantial amount of work for CPU.
+Rendering a sequence of Julia set zoomings takes substantial amount of work for CPU.
 An ARM-powered laptop (Macbook M1) could generate some amount of heat with just 10 seconds of video render (240 frames).

 ```
 Rendering frame #117